 - Promotion of economic instruments to discourage landfilling ;

-- Simplified and improved definitions and harmonised calculation methods for recycling rates throughout the EU;
+- Simplified and improved definitions and harmonized calculation methods for recycling rates throughout the EU;

 - Concrete measures to promote re-use and stimulate industrial symbiosis – turning one industry’s by-product into another industry’s raw material;

-- Economic incentives for producers to put greener products on the market and support recovery and recycling schemes (eg for packaging, batteries, electric and electronic equipments, vehicles).
+- Economic incentives for producers to put greener products on the market and support recovery and recycling schemes (eg for packaging, batteries, electric and electronic equipment, vehicles).

 The following legislative proposals on waste have been adopted: